vfxgb/Tiktok-Jampots/README.md

 # Tiktok-Jampots

-We are the Tiktok-Jampot and we have decided to tackle issues pertaining to Personally Identifiable Information pertaining to LLM-powered Applications.
-(Problem Statement 7) In this case, we decided to look at chatbots that send text or image prompts to external LLM APIs.
+We are the Tiktok-Jampot and we have decided to tackle issues pertaining to Personally Identifiable Information pertaining to LLM-powered Applications (Problem Statement 7).
+In this case, we decided to look at chatbots that send text or image prompts to external LLM APIs.
 Our solution is called PrismGuard.

 # 🛡 PrismGuard
 **Multi-Modal Privacy Firewall for the AI Era**